zxc2007/sqlgo/README.md

 **for unix based systems**

 # Usage of --beep option
-Note: python3.13 alpha will not support this feature! if you wish to you use --beep option, you have to install the follwing libraries:
+Note: python3.13 alpha will not support this feature! and we have been acknowledged that this options was not working peoperly on some devieces. if you wish to you use --beep option, you have to install the follwing libraries:

 simpleaudio